whitej42/williams-eng-acc-assessment/README.md

 # Racing Data API

-A FastAPI-based service that provides analytics on racing data, including detailed summaries for circuits and drivers with performance metrics.
+A FastAPI-based service that provides analytics on racing data, including summaries for circuits and drivers.

 ## Features